Prison Workouts: The No Equipment Way to Transform Your Body

 Variety

 Tied to the last point, prison workouts are super versatile.
 You can build them around the exercises you know and each bodyweight exercise has a wide range of variations that you can tailor to your needs and access to equipment.
+Incorporating different routines helps target different muscle groups, prevents plateaus, and promotes balanced muscle development.

 Just because they don’t use varied equipment, it doesn’t mean you don’t have options.
 Using prison workouts regularly will also prompt you to develop your own favorites and experiment with different options.

-There’s no hard-and-fast rules to how you perform these workouts, the exercises they involve, or the rep schemes.
+There’s no hard-and-fast rules to how you perform these workouts, the routines they involve, or the rep schemes.
 If you want to add something in, do it.
 The whole point is not to overthink the details; it’s all about working hard at a high pace and owning the workout.
 Think less, work harder.

 Effect